Arjan Human: RKC Waalwijk and ADO Den Haag

 Human returned to play professionally at RKC Waalwijk (2000–2001) and ADO Den Haag (2001–02) in the Eerste Divisie.

 Hoek, ASWH, China and Barendrecht

 Human returned to the Hoofdklasse, playing for HSV Hoek and ASWH.
 With ASWH he won the 2005 national championship for amateurs and in 2006 the KNVB Cup and the Supercup for amateurs.
 At the start of 2007, he was tested by the Chinese teams Tianjin TEDA F.C. and Qingdao Haixin.
 He was ASWH's player of the year for the season 2006–07.
+In September 2006, Human scored three goals in ASWH's 4–2 cup defeat of professional side Cambuur.

 In Augustus 2007, in a KNVB Cup game against WKE, Human suffered a major injury.
 Only in January 2009, he returned to play football.
 In July 2009 Human changed sides for BVV Barendrecht.
 In May 2010 he won a Hoofdklasse section championship with Barendrecht.

 Vlissingen, MZVC and coaching Breskens

 In the summer of 2011, Human started playing in VC Vlissingen.
 Next Human managed VV Breskens.
 Upon disappointing results, Human returned to play in January 2016 for MZVC from Middelburg.
 He retired in July 2016.